Bristol Cars: Post liquidation (since 2021)

 In 2021, intellectual property rights to Bristol Cars were registered by Bristol Fighter Limited, a subsidiary of Bristol Manufacturing Limited, owned by Essex based investor and property developer Jason Wharton, with revocation of 297 defunct trademarks.
 Wharton plans to transform the company into a "leading British electric vehicle company" by 2026, the brand's 80th anniversary.
 The new Bristol Cars would firstly launch "remastered" versions of historic cars with modernised mechanicals on a built to order basis.
 It was also reported that the new company will subsequently revive the Buccaneer nameplate for an all new electric vehicle.
 Shortly after this announcement, however, controversy erupted between Wharton and Bristol's insolvency practitioner Frost Group.
 The practitioner stated that Wharton had in fact not purchased any intellectual property rights, but had merely purchased certain tooling and spares at the auction of the company's assets.
 Despite this controversy, plans to revive the brand continued and Wharton announced in 2024 that Bristol would be revived as a contemporary coachbuilder by 2026.

+In September 2026 the revived Bristol Cars company, headed by Paul King and Richard Hackett, was announced at the Salon Privé Concours d'Elegance.
+The company's first product is to be a run of five new Fighters, built on existing, unfinished chassis from 2008, adding to the original 13 examples built from 2004 until 2011 (with a 14th chassis having been completed in 2015).
+The continuation cars will still use the Viper's 8.0-litre V10 engine, offered with either 525 or 600 bhp.